Human Resource Management Challenges in the 21st Century

 What are the Challenges of Human Resource Management in the 21st Century?

-Technology is one radical change around the globe that is reshaping the face of HR, from making recruitment easier, tracking employee time, and enhancing business compliance to determining employee’ KPIs.
-Workpay is an ideal example of HR software that helps HR departments onboard employees, track their time, and manage payroll and remote teams.
+Technology is one radical change around the globe that is reshaping the face of HR, from making recruitment easier, tracking employee time, and enhancing business compliance to determining employee KPIs.
+Workpay is an ideal example of HR software that helps departments onboard new employees, track their time, and manage payroll and remote teams.

-However, HR departments are yet to take full advantage of HR technology because of the challenges they often face while implementing it.
+However, HR departments are yet to take full advantage of human resources technology because of the challenges they often face while implementing it.
 For instance, some employees tend to resist HR technology because they fear their roles within an organization may be scrapped.
-Additionally, Society for Human Resource Management (SHRM) cites finding and keeping workers who can adapt to new technology as another challenge hindering HR management from embracing new technology.
+Additionally, the Society for Human Resource Management (SHRM) cites finding and keeping workers who can adapt to new technology as another challenge hindering human resource management from embracing new technology.
 More importantly, securing information and confidential data is a great challenge that comes along with technology due to increased data and privacy breaches.

 For the HR departments to enjoy the immense benefits of new HR technology, leaders have to educate and help employees see technology as a way to make their work easier.
 Organizations should also provide or facilitate training to their HR professionals on how to use new technologies to perform their functions.
 Above all, organizations ought to invest in secure and reliable HR technologies.
 It also may mean further training their personnel on how to secure data and confront security challenges.

-HR managers often cite change management as the one key challenges facing HR departments in the 21st Century.
+HR managers often cite change management as one key challenge facing HR departments in the 21st Century.
 As the name suggests, it entails managing change across all levels within a company.
-To a certain extent, embracing some inevitable organisational changes could be challenging.
+To a certain extent, embracing some inevitable organizational changes could be challenging.

 For instance, the Covid-19 pandemic brought a lot of change in how businesses operate; it accelerated the adoption of flexible working hours and remote work.
 While most employees may find this approach quite okay, to others, it’s pretty challenging.
 In such cases, HR departments play a vital role in developing an effective plan that accommodates such changes in the workplace.